 We priced this pack out in order to provide over 15% savings off of the regular retail rate.

 Fasting is a healing strategy that has been used since ancient times.
 Intermittent fasting is a form of fasting that can have incredible benefits, including lowering inflammation, weight loss and fat burning, improved energy, better digestion, improved relationship with food, better mental and spiritual health, and a lower risk of chronic disease.

 However, male and female bodies react to fasting differently.
 Women may face increased challenges when fasting, including hormonal problems, sensitivity to calorie restriction, and insulin resistance.
 When it comes to intermittent fasting, Crescendo Fasting and Cycle Fast may prove to be fantastic intermittent fasting strategies for women to avoid health problems and to receive full benefits.

 As you are embarking on a Crescendo Fasting or other intermittent fasting journey, I highly recommend the Fasting Stress Support Pack.
-Keto Edge is made with exogenous ketones, adaptogenic mushrooms, amino acids, and phospholipids to support natural ketosis, improve energy and performance, reduce stress, boost function, and increase fat burning.
+This features magnesium and key adaptogenic herbs that help support the stress response, stabilize blood sugar and improve energy and brain function.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 We do offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.